This post may contain affiliate links. Please see my disclosure policy for details.

 So, be prepared for your overnight bus to arrive early or late.
 Best not to arrange any close connecting buses or trains to be safe.

-Charge your iPod, iPad, bring your book and night light, think of games to play with travellers.
+Charge your music, iPad, bring your book and night light, and think of games to play with travellers.
 It helps to keep busy if you can’t sleep.
 It’s all part of the journey.

 9. Keep your valuables safe on an overnight bus